Receive Orders

 2. Orders rejected by the webhook due to issues in the endpoint server (e.g. bugs, server unavailable), .i.e.
 5XX error codes, are not retried automatically.
 That means the customer will not be able to place the order while the issue is not fixed.

 Please note that failing orders due to errors either on our side or on the webhook's endpoint (any response code different than 2XX) will result on an error message to be displayed to the customer.
 The order status will remain as in progress (i.e. not sent) and the customer will have to retry sending it manually after the issue is fixed.
-So it's important to understand that failed orders will not be automatically retried and will not be in a state between in progress and sent.
+So it's important to understand that failed orders will not be automatically retried and will clearly be shown as not sent to the customer.

 {